 Dynamic authorization makes sense in principle, but what do we really mean when we talk about a solution requiring more flexible data models?
 What does this actually unlock for your organization, what are the benefits of Knowledge-Based Access Control?

 Let's break it down into four basic benefits for your organization:

 - Relationships matter more than individual data points: to solve complex, dynamic authorization use cases we need context.
 Context comes from having a rich dataset of relationships, and graph provides the means to deliver.

 - The policies managed in your graph deliver flexibility and scale: authorization-as-a-service delivers dynamic decision making.
 By adding context as a part of your policy, the permissions given or denied are happening in real-time, helping you to reduce policy explosion.

 - The enrichment of the knowledge graph makes authorization more robust: the added intelligence from new data sources, new connections between those data sources and the possibility of derived intelligence builds a base in which to perform granular authorization needed to reflect the real-world.

 - The knowledge graph delivers efficient authorization at scale: not only in the types of policies but also in the number of these policies.
 Real-time authorization requires a model to deliver results and the knowledge graph is up to that challenge.

 Sounds great, right?
 Still more questions on what exactly we mean?
-Check out the webinar Knowledge Based Access Control and join us for our next webinar on KBAC - Building your knowledge base.
+Check out the webinar Knowledge Based Access Control.